 Some SWs have the potential to jam and/or be damaged when firing.
-These SWs have a "J" superscript above their Firepower (FP).
-Whenever one of these MGs is participating in an attack (not Melee) and the opposed die-rolls match (both players roll a 1, for example), the MG jams.
+These SWs have a "J" superscript above its Firepower (FP).
+Whenever one of these machine guns is participating in an attack (not Melee) and the opposed die-rolls match (e.g., both players roll a 1), the MG jams.

-480 Flip the MG to its "Jammed" side and subtract its FP from the attack.
+Flip the MG to its "Jammed" side and subtract its FP from the attack.
 During the next Rally Phase, if the jammed MG is in the possession of a Good Order SMC or MMC, roll 1d6: if the result is a 1 (1-2 if the scenario takes place on a Map containing Sand), the MG is jammed for the remainder of the scenario; if the result is a 2-6 (3-6 if the scenario takes place on a map containing Sand), flip the MG over to its unjammed side.
 If more than one jam-potential MG is attacking, only one, determined randomly by the owning player, jams.
 1.6.3 Flamethrowers & Satchel Charges

-Flamethrowers are unique SWs that have three special capabilities: they can be used in Melee (8.0), they can cause targeted units to retreat, and they can be used in Close Assault (17.1).
-If a Flamethrower, or a multiple-unit attack that includes one, Shakes an enemy unit when firing on the DFT, the enemy unit must retreat one hex.
-The retreat must increase the distance between the retreating unit and the unit conducting the Flamethrower attack.
+Flamethrowers are unique SWs that have three special capabilities: they can be used in Melee (8.0), they can cause 8 targeted units to retreat, and they can be used in Close Assault (17.1).
+If a Flamethrower, or a multiple-unit attack that includes one, Shakes an enemy unit when firing on the DFT, the Shaken enemy unit must retreat one hex.
+1145 The retreat must increase the distance between the retreating unit and the unit conducting the Flamethrower attack.
 The retreat cannot reduce the distance between the retreating unit and any other enemy unit in the retreating unit's LOS.
 Retreating units are marked with a Moved marker and may trigger Opportunity Fire.
 If the unit has no hex into which it can legally retreat, it is eliminated.

 A Satchel Charge is a rucksack stuffed with TNT.
 It can be used in Melee (8.0), thrown into an adjacent hex, or used when Close Assaulting a vehicle (17.1).
 Satchel Charges are used once and then removed from the Map.
 Satchel Charges can be used by any unit that is eligible to use a SW.
 Leadership does modify Satchel Charge attacks unless the Leader himself is using the Satchel Charge.
-Satchel Charge attacks do not receive any other DFT attacking unit's die-roll modifications, and its FP is never halved when used by an eligible SMC.
+Satchel Charge attacks do not receive any other DFT Attacking Unit's Die-Roll Modifications.
 Resolve the Satchel Charge attack as you would any other SW.
 Example: If a 2-6-4-6 Squad throws a 6-FP Satchel Charge into an adjacent hex it would attack the hex with a FP of 6.
 On the other hand, if the same Squad fires its IFP into the adjacent hex AND throws the Satchel Charge, it would attack the hex with 10 FP (2 for its IFP + 2 for firing its IFP at an adjacent hex + 6 for the Satchel Charge).
-1.7 Weapon Teams